munificent/journal/_posts/2010-06-25-methods-on-the-ether-or-creating-your-own-control-structures-for-fun-and-profit.md

 definition of "funny", of course.
 Smalltalkers think their language looks perfectly normal.)
 Here's how our example would look in Finch:

-    :::finch
+{% highlight finch %}
 if: numWeasels > numCakes then: {
     write: "Not enough cakes!"
 } else: {
     from: 1 to: numWeasels do: {
         write: "A weasel eats a cake!"
     }
 }
+{% endhighlight %}

 The first minor change is using curlies to define blocks instead of square brackets.
 The more interesting change is that `if:then:else:` doesn't seem to